Maple Hardwood Flooring

 2. Stability: Maple wood has a low shrinkage rate, which makes it relatively stable and less prone to cupping and warping compared to other hardwoods.

-4. Graining: Maple wood has a distinctive, attractive grain pattern that can add character and beauty to any flooring design.
+4. Graining: Maple has a distinctive, attractive grain pattern that can add character and beauty to any flooring design.

 5. Versatility: Maple wood can be stained and finished in a wide range of colors and styles to match any decor, from modern and contemporary to traditional and rustic.